cokelaer/fitter/doc/index.rst

-Compatible with Python 2.7, 3.5 and 3.6 (most probably 3.4 and 3.7 as well but
+Compatible with Python 2.7, 3.6 and 3.7 (Travis tests)
-not tested on travis)

 What is it ?